Child psychotherapist

 Career prospects

-Child and adolescent psychotherapy is a small and specialised profession, so opportunities for advancement will vary depending on your areas of specialism, experience and willingness to relocate.
+Child and adolescent psychotherapy is a small and specialised profession, so opportunities for advancement will vary depending on your areas of specialism, experience and geographical flexibility.

 If you're working in the NHS for a CYPMHS team or other related setting, there are opportunities to develop specialisms in areas such as: